imrefazekas/connect-rest/README.md

 		return callback( error );
 	});

-- special case when no error occurred, yet the http request's status has to be set:
+Special case when no error occurred, yet the http request's status has to be set:

 	rest.get( '/special', function( request, content, callback ){
 		return callback( null, 'Hello world', 202 );